2003 State of New York Public Water Supply Annual Compliance Report

 What happens if my system has been found in violation of drinking water requirements?

 The first step that is taken when a violation has been issued is to ensure that the public's health is protected.
-In most cases this is accomplished through public notification.
+In most cases this is accomplished through public notification by the water system.

 |Enforcement Action Type||Number of Enforcement Actions|